mattyoung101/site/content/blog/rsyncnet_backups.md

 but props to them, it works.

 ### BorgBase
-TBA
+[BorgBase](https://www.borgbase.com/) is a service that hosts Borg backups.
+The pricing is a very reasonable US$5/TB/month.

-In saying all this, one of the things I really do like about BorgBase is the fact that they support the Borg and Borgmatic projects directly.
+One of the things I really like about BorgBase is the fact that they support the Borg and Borgmatic projects directly.
 This is something I feel like rsync.net should do.
 Their web UI is also really nice too, but it wasn't enough of a reason to switch over when I automate all my backups and am perfectly comfortable using the CLI.

+There are some issues I have with BorgBase.
+They have only been in business since 2018, and seem to be staffed by one person, so I was concerned about the long-term health of the service, and if they will still be running in say 10 years time.
+The other issue I discovered was [a long period of historical downtime](https://news.ycombinator.com/item?id=37115540), which is theoretically OK; but as the HN commenters point out, the description of the issue seems worryingly like the administrators have trouble maintaining a RAID configuration.
+This is concerning when BorgBase [specifically asks you not to run `borg check`](https://docs.borgbase.com/faq/#how-often-should-i-run-borg-check) operations to check the integrity of your backups, as they say it's protected by their RAID configuration.

+### Backblaze B2/Wasabi/IDrive e2
+These are all S3-compatible object stores.